Special Educational Needs and Disabilities Report (SEND)

 • The school has shower facilities and a disabled toilet.

 • Additional and different support will sometimes take place in areas other than the child’s classroom.
-Group rooms such as the ‘Nurture room’ are sometimes used for these purposes.
+Group rooms such as the ‘Sensory room’ are sometimes used for these purposes.

 Inclusion